sorin373/Gamejam-2022/README.md

-# Gamejam2022_#Everygamercounts
-> You can try out our game by clicking this [_link_](https://sorin373.github.io/).

 # General Information
+- To try our game simply click this link: [sorin373.github.io](https://sorin373.github.io/).
-- This game was made by team @Olobol which consisted of me and other 4 students from [Colegiul National Bilingv George Cosbuc](http://cosbucbilingv.ro/).
+- This game was created by a team called **Olobol**, which included myself and four other students from [Colegiul National Bilingv George Cosbuc](http://cosbucbilingv.ro/).
+- Our team primarily used C-sharp along with various tools such as Unity and Pixel Studio to develop this game.
+- We had a strict deadline of 2 days to complete and submit the game.

-# Requirements
+## Requirements
 - The game is made for PC only (**Windows**).

-# Project Status
+## Project Status
 - The project has been completed on the 9th of October 2022.

-# Acknowledgements
+## Acknowledgements
 - This contest was organized by [_Goethe Institut_](https://www.goethe.de/ins/ro/ro/spr/kur.html).

-# Contact
+## Contact
 - sorin.andrei.tudose@gmail.com / tudose.sorinandrei@cncosbuc.ro